Recently, I had a friend ask me for help because her website rankings were tanking.

 This means that those links will be thrown out of the equation when the Google algorithm considers your website.

-But you must be careful.
+However, be careful and don’t abuse the tool.
 Disavowing the wrong links can hurt your rankings the same way bad backlinks can.

 If you carelessly disavow links, your backlink profile may look unnatural and can cause you to get penalized.